anttiluode/IHTAI/README.md

 🌀 Inverse Holographic Theory of the Universe (IHT-AI) (Chatgpt wrote this)

+EDIT: Added Clade paper.txt that tries to explain this in one paper.

 After thinking about this further..
 I am re inventing hilbert space, ie like - we live in hilbert space (all dimensional possibilities of all particles Chatgpt wants to clarify that the dimensions are state dimensions)